 Further operational guidelines are available for services about when this condition applies and how to assess an educator's first aid knowledge.

-This is to meet the requirements of regulation 46(1)(a) in the Education (Early Childhood Services) Regulations 2008(external link).
+This is to meet the requirements of the following requirements of the Licensing Criteria:

 First aid qualification